 UNO leadership encourages students, faculty and staff to follow the latest CDC guidance and be mindful of their health and wellness as concerns of coronavirus grow.
 Have you been in contact with someone who may have coronavirus or believe you may have contracted the virus?
 Contact the Douglas County Health Department at 402.444.3400.

 The practicum experience helps students develop specialized knowledge and skills to practice professional social work following graduation.
 Are you a BSSW or MSW student who plans to start your practicum in Spring 2020?

 The Grace Abbott School of Social Work is named for native Nebraskan and social reformer, Grace Abbott.
-Her social activism and writings contributed to programs that safeguarded mothers and families, protected immigrants from abuse and rescued child laborers.
+Abbott's social activism and writings contributed to programs that safeguarded mothers and families, protected immigrants from abuse, and rescued child laborers.
 Today, that tradition is embodied in students, faculty and proud alumni.

 The ripple effect we speak of often starts with a macro focus.
 Our students regularly engage with state lawmakers and government officials concerning issues of policy and advocacy that ultimately affect positive change for individuals, families and community groups.
 The Grace Abbott School of Social Work welcomes traditional and non-traditional students to study in multiple areas of social work practice.
 The common thread among our diverse student population is a heart for service.